Frankston Blues: Background

-Championship success
+SEABL and NBL

+In 1981, the Frankston Bears debuted in the inaugural season of the South East Australian Basketball League (SEABL).
+The Bears finish second on the SEABL ladder before going on to reach the ABA National grand final, where they lost to the Geelong Cats.
+The following year, the Bears won the SEABL championship and ABA National championship.

+As a result of their success in 1982, the Bears joined the National Basketball League (NBL) for the 1983 season, but following the 1984 season, they left the NBL due to financial pressures becoming too much for the Association to handle.
+Also in 1984, a Frankston Bears women's team played in the inaugural season of the Women's Basketball Conference.

 In 1986, Frankston joined forces with neighbouring Chelsea Association to form the Bayside Blues Basketball Club.
 This Club represented both Associations from 1986 to 1995, when Chelsea opted out because of financial commitments.
 During this time, a Bayside Blues team joined the inaugural SEABL women's season in 1990.

 In 1991, the Bayside women finished second on the SEABL ladder and reached the ABA National grand final, where they lost to the Dandenong Rangers.
 In 1992, Bayside finished third on the SEABL ladder and reached ABA National grand final, where they lost to the Knox Raiders.
 In 1993, the Frankston Blues women finished first on the SEABL ladder to win their maiden SEABL championship.
-They went on to defeat the Broadmeadows Broncos in the ABA National grand final to win their first National championship.
+They went on to defeat the Broadmeadows Broncos in the ABA National grand final to win their first ABA championship.
 In 1994, they finished second on the SEABL ladder and reached their fourth straight ABA National grand final, where they lost to the Knox Raiders.
 In 1997, they finished first on the SEABL ladder and won their second SEABL championship.
-They went on to defeat the Townsville Sunbirds in the ABA National grand final to win their second National championship.
+They went on to defeat the Townsville Sunbirds in the ABA National grand final to win their second ABA championship.